NixOS/org/doc/github-org-owners.md

 Org owners need approval from at least one other org owner to take care of implementing higher-impact changes that are _not controversial_, such as:
-- Administer unmaintained repos, such as:
-  - Performing maintenance.
-  - Giving commit access to trusted people that offer maintenance.
+- Changes to permissions of teams and people
-  - Archiving if appropriate.
+- Maintenance on otherwise unmaintained repositories
+- Archival or deletion of resources that aren't needed anymore
 - Changes necessary to unblock automation.
 - Changes to the structure and CI of the [org repository](https://github.com/NixOS/org).
 - Content updates to the [GitHub organisation documentation](./github.md).